kevinoc554/spellbook/README.md

 - **Bug:** The return to top button was causing the viewport to jump to the top, rather than a smooth scroll.
     - **Issue:** Was using JQuery to target the `window` and set the `.scrollTop()` to `0` on click, causing the page to jump to the top.
     - **Fix:** Targeted the `html` element instead of the `window`, and used the `.animate()` method to set the `scrollTop` to `0` smoothly over the course of `1000ms`.
+- **Bug:** When using links to target specific elements by their ID, the element was being overlaid by the site's fixed navbar.
+    - **Issue:** The links were causing the top of the target element to sit at the very top of the window, which meant the fixed navbar was obscuring them.
+    - **Fix:** Applied a positive `padding-top` and a corresponding negative `margin-top` to the target elements.
+This fixed the bug, but caused issues on mobile screens as the new padding on the first element was blocking clicks on links.
+This was fixed by changing the `z-index` of the divs.
 ### Bugs to be fixed

 ## Deployment